 - Dr Barbara Bompani

-- Senior Lecturer in African Development
+- Director of the Centre of African Studies, Senior Lecturer in African Development

 - African StudiesSchool of Social and Political ScienceUniversity of Edinburgh